What are the tax consequences of working from home?

 If you wish to claim these expenses, it is in any case recommended that you keep proof of the incurred costs related to home working.
 Should you be audited, the tax office will not automatically accept a business expense if there are no supporting documents available.
 You must also be able to show that you actually use your home as a place of business, which might not always be that easy if you also work at your employer’s office building.

-On another note, when a company is making its first tentative steps abroad and decides to do so in Belgium, it often recruits one or more employees who will mostly operate from home and potentially visit clients or attend trade shows in Belgium or in neighbouring countries.
+On another note, when a company is making its first tentative steps abroad and decides to do so in Belgium, it often recruits one or more employees who will mostly operate from home and potentially visit clients or attend trade shows or fairs in Belgium or in neighbouring countries.
 The employer prefers to avoid the cost of opening an actual office until they can be reasonably confident of success in the new marketplace.

 However, foreign employers might not always be aware that a ‘home office’ can also create a permanent establishment (PE) for tax purposes.
 The foreign company could be subject to taxation in Belgium on their unincorporated business profits.
 Hence, foreign enterprises should know the tax consequences when initiating business activities in Belgium using a home office.